Float About #52...

 In between issues of the newsletter...
 I have been refreshing the duplicates list on my website.
 I am also trying to keep pen auctions going on eBay at all times.
 It's a challenge, but it has it's reward.
 The auctions have been successful and the timing couldn't be better.
 Thank you all.
 Once our craft show season begins I know pen biz will fall by the wayside.
 My attentions will have to turn to production.
 In the meanwhile, you can always check eBay to see if I have pens posted.
-This link will take you directly to my eBay listings My Auctions .
-While you are there, if you bookmark the page it will make return visits a breeze.

 The kidney shaped displays... are back in stock.
 The temperature in the workshop finally reached a comfortable level.
 Bill stepped aside and allowed me to monopolize the mill for several days.
 At the end of the work week I had thirty three displays drilled.
 That should be more than enough to get us through 2006.

 Durenda Wood found an...
 Olympic Paris-1900 pen in the bottom of a box that she purchased at auction 21 years ago.
 That is puzzling because the history of the pen indicates it wasn't produced until the 1996 Olympics, just ten years ago.
 After contacting my distributors and pleading with my fellow collectors for information...
 I give up!
 Outside of Durenda's pen, I can not find any tangible evidence that this pen was made before the 1996 Olympics.
 Sorry Durenda, your pen goes in the unsolved mystery file.